Olical/conjure/README.md

 clojure -J-Dclojure.server.jvm="{:port 5678 :accept clojure.core.server/io-prepl}"
 ```

 > Read more about starting prepls in my [Clojure socket prepl cookbook][cookbook] post.
-Also check out [Propel][] my tool that helps you start up various prepls, it might come in handy!
+Also check out [Propel][], my tool that helps you start prepls in various ways.

-And now all we need to do is open a Clojure file, here's a clip of what you should see with autocompletion and evaluation.
-It takes a few seconds upon first connection because the required dependencies for a few fancier features are being injected.
+And now all we need to do is open a Clojure file, write some code and evaluate it with `<localleader>ee` to evaluate the current expression.
+There are many more mappings such as `<localleader>er` to evaluate the root form of the expression, they can all be remapped.

+Here's a clip of what you should see with autocompletion, documentation lookup and evaluation.

 [![asciicast](https://asciinema.org/a/mIH4x3ma71Mha4L7oPhrTiSEA.svg?t=13)](https://asciinema.org/a/mIH4x3ma71Mha4L7oPhrTiSEA)